Packaging is your most important branding tool in retail. It’s not just about looking good; it’s about being seen.

 Investing Too Little in Packaging

 A designer can also help you clarify your message.
-Rank your attributes and make sure your top differentiators stand out.If you try to communicate everything, you’ll communicate nothing.
+Rank your attributes and make sure your top differentiators stand out.
+If you try to communicate everything, you’ll communicate nothing.

-Getting consumer input here can help- more on that later in the series.
+Getting consumer input here can help — more on that later in the series.

 Investing Too Much in Packaging

-This happens when brands do a massive packaging run to “save on costs.”
+This happens when brands do a massive packaging run to 'save on costs.'
 Lower unit costs are tempting, but early on you need flexibility more than scale.

-Mock up your packaging and *physically* put it on a store shelf where you want to sell.
+Mock up your packaging and physically put it on a store shelf where you want to sell.
+Check to see that it stands out.

-That can be disruptive (in a good way), but it’s a risky bet.
-Most retailers won’t change shelf heights for a new brand.
+Does it fit the set?
+If it doesn’t fit, you are banking on a category reset just for you.
+That can be disruptive in a good way, but it is also a risky bet.
+Most retailers will not change shelf heights for a new brand.